 Highly respected by peers and patients alike, she has received numerous awards and honors from the AHA — including the Coeur d'Or award at the 2011 and 2012 AHA's Heart Ball.
 She was named by Today's Chicago Woman magazine as one of the 100 Women Making a Difference in 2011; one of the 100 Most Influential Women in 2013; 100 Women of Inspiration; and one of 32 Chicago Women Role Models in 2014.
 She was among Castle Connolly's top 1 percent of doctors in the nation in 2012 and 2013.
 She also wrote the foreword for the book, "Prevent a Second Heart Attack," by Dr. Janet Bond Brill (2011).

-Sanghani serves on multiple national committees, including the quality assurance and education committee for the American Society of Nuclear Cardiology and the CardioSurve committee for the American College of Cardiology.
-She has written book chapters and articles in the areas of nuclear cardiology and quality assurance, and has been invited to present her research at national conferences.
+Dr. Sanghani serves on multiple national committees including the quality assurance and education committee for the American Society of Nuclear Cardiology, Cardioserve and the Imaging Section Counsil for the American College of Cardiology.
+She has written book chapters and articles in the areas of nuclear cardiology and quality assurance and has been invited to present her research at national conferences.
 She was the 2006 winner of the Young Investigators Award from the American Society of Nuclear Cardiology for her work on Appropriate Use Criteria.
-She is also an active member of the Chicago Go Red for Women movement, striving to increase awareness of heart disease in women.
+In addition, she is an active member of the Chicago Go Red for Women Movement, working on efforts to increase awareness of heart disease in women.

 Charlotte Bai, MD, is an associate professor of medicine at Rush.
 She received her medical degree from Northeast Ohio Medical University and completed her internal medicine residency and cardiology fellowship at Rush.
 Her training also includes completion of a cardiac CT fellowship at UCLA-Harbor in Los Angeles.